India News | Smog Towers ‘quick Fix', No Scientific Evidence They Tackle Pollution Long-term: Experts | LatestLY

-New Delhi, Aug 23 (PTI) Smog towers may provide immediate relief from air pollution in a small area but they are a costly, quick fix measure with no scientific evidence to back their efficacy in the long-term, several experts said on Monday as the first such structure was inaugurated in Delhi.
+New Delhi, Aug 24 (PTI) Smog towers may provide immediate relief from air pollution in a small area but they are a costly, quick fix measure with no scientific evidence to back their long-term benefits, several experts said after the first such structure was inaugurated in Delhi.

 Governments should instead tackle root causes and promote renewable energy to tackle air pollution and reduce emissions, the experts said.